Office of Technology-Enhanced Learning

-Rota ensures the departments align with the college's vision: "Through creative leveraging of technology and inclusive excellence, the College of Nursing will lead the transformation of health care in partnership informed by the people we serve."
+As the Assistant Dean of Technology, Matt Rota ensures the Instructional Design and CATER teams align with the college's vision: "Through creative leveraging of technology and inclusive excellence, the College of Nursing will lead the transformation of health care in partnership informed by the people we serve."
 This is accomplished by providing a community of practice supported by ongoing professional development and faculty partnership, as well as innovative pedagogical approaches – both online and face-to-face.

 Before joining UC College of Nursing, Rota spent 20 years in the educational field, with 10 of those years in the corporate arena as an instructional designer, most recently for Trivantis, designing eLearning courses for Cincinnati Public Schools, Microsoft, P&G, Best Western, Novartis, and other fortune 500 companies.
 Before Trivantis, Rota served as the vice president of Altoria Solutions in Cincinnati, Ohio, where he oversaw the design, development and deployment of its eLearning-managed CMS, Paralearning.